RitwikN7/a25-covid-visualizer/README.txt

 - screenshot_2.png is the what the application looks like after clicking on the top calendar function, displaying all data for a specific date
 - screenshot_3.png is the what the application looks like when choosing 2 dates to view a graph for

+- We give some more information in the about menu in the top left corner
+- We credit our source in the sources menu in the top left corner

 We also have a screenshot function, that creates a file named, "snapshot.png" that is a screenshot of whatever the program is currently showing.